peruukki/nhl-score-api/README.md

 # nhl-score-api

-> [!IMPORTANT]
-> Game stats are currently unavailable because they have moved to another endpoint in the NHL API.
-It will take some
-> time to make the changes to get them, and in the meantime nhl-score-api returns zero values in the game stats.

 A JSON API that returns the scores and goals from the latest finished or on-going NHL games.
 The data is sourced from the same NHL Stats API at https://api-web.nhle.com that the NHL website uses.
 The NHL Stats API is undocumented but [unofficial documentation](https://gitlab.com/dword4/nhlapi) exists.